learning-zone/javascript-basics/README.md

 **HTMLCollection**

 An HTMLCollection is a list of nodes.
-An individual node may be accessed by either ordinal index or the node’s name or id attributes.
+An individual node may be accessed by either ordinal index or the node\'s name or id attributes.
 Collections in the HTML DOM are assumed to be live meaning that they are automatically updated when the underlying document is changed.

 **NodeList**